spree/spree/guides/content/developer/core/preferences.md

 * `array`
 * `hash`

-An optional default value may be defined.
+An optional default value may be defined which will be used unless a value has been set for that specific instance.

 ## Accessing Preferences